python-websockets/websockets/docs/topics/broadcast.rst

 When you're sending messages to a single client, you don't want to send them faster than the network can transfer them and the client accept them.
-This is why :meth:`~server.WebSocketServerProtocol.send` checks if the write buffer is full and, if it is, waits until it drain, giving the network and the client time to catch up.
+This is why :meth:`~asyncio.server.ServerConnection.send` checks if the write buffer is above the high-water mark and, if it is, waits until it drains, giving the network and the client time to catch up.
 This provides backpressure.

 Without backpressure, you could pile up data in the write buffer until the server process runs out of memory and the operating system kills it.

-The :meth:`~server.WebSocketServerProtocol.send` API is designed to enforce backpressure by default.
+The :meth:`~asyncio.server.ServerConnection.send` API is designed to enforce backpressure by default.
 This helps users of websockets write robust programs even if they never heard about backpressure.

-For comparison, :class:`asyncio.StreamWriter` requires users to understand backpressure and to await :meth:`~asyncio.StreamWriter.drain` explicitly after each :meth:`~asyncio.StreamWriter.write`.
+For comparison, :class:`asyncio.StreamWriter` requires users to understand backpressure and to await :meth:`~asyncio.StreamWriter.drain` after each :meth:`~asyncio.StreamWriter.write` — or at least sufficiently frequently.

 When broadcasting messages, backpressure consists in slowing down all clients in an attempt to let the slowest client catch up.
 With thousands of clients,